silx-kit/fabio/doc/source/getting_started.rst

 already provides a good HDF5 binding for Python, as an external dependency, to be able to read and write such HDF5 files.

-In the near future FabIO will be upgraded to work with Python3 (a new version of Python); this change of version will affect some internals FabIO as string and file handling have been altered.
-This change is already ongoing as many parts of native code in C have already been translated into Cython to smoothe the transition, since Cython generates code compatible with Python3.
-This also makes it easier to retain backwards compatibility with the earlier Python versions.

 Conclusion
 ----------